JackR42/Project04/README.md

 6. Create Service Connection from Azure DevOps Pipeline to Azure backend
 7. Create empty Pipeline, using SPN to Azure and service connection to Azure
 8. Create Terraform template main.tf with basic commands for creating basic resource from KeyVault parameters
-9. Run pipeline and validate if Project resources have been created
+9. Run Pipeline and validate if Project resources have been created